 This unique wildlife veterinary course allows you to experience adrenaline filled veterinary procedures on some of Africa’s iconic species.
 Witness and be a part of conservation in action as you assist a skilled and experienced veterinarian with wildlife capture, animal translocation, wildlife anaesthesia as well as a variety of other veterinary procedures.
 No two days are ever the same on this exhilarating course as the wildlife casualties and clinical work cannot be predicted.
 One day you may be carrying out routine health inspections on a herd of wildebeest and the next you may be fitting a satellite tracking collar to an elephant or lion.
-The 12 day hands-on course is supplemented with lectures on a variety of subjects, including; wildlife medicine, diseases and chemical immobilisation as well as conservation topics covering rhino poaching and wildlife management principles.
+The 13 day hands-on course is supplemented with lectures on a variety of subjects, including; pharmacology, physiology and pathology.
+You will also be exposed to conservation topics such as rhino poaching and wildlife management principles.

 If that doesn’t sound exciting enough, you will also get the opportunity to simulate your darting skills, both from the ground and from a helicopter.
 Furthermore, you will also have the opportunity to visit some world-renowned rehabilitation centres, the famous Kruger National Park and a day trip through the scenic Panorama Route, through the majestic Drakensberg Mountains.

 The course really is an all-action, adrenaline-filled experience.
-Program participants shadow a wildlife vet as he goes about his daily work, so nothing is set up, it’s all real life ER work and one must prepare for the unexpected.
+Program participants shadow wildlife vets as they go about their daily work, so nothing is set up, it’s all real life ER work and one must prepare for the unexpected.
 A day can start out with fairly routine appointments and can end up being called out to an emergency such as a wounded animal or perhaps a rhino that has been involved in an attempted poaching incident.
 With this in mind, it is difficult for us to outline a set itinerary as the day’s plans can change in the blink of an eye.

 Feedback from previous students who have completed the course emphasise how important the experience has been in helping them focus on a specific direction when qualified.
 Wildlife veterinary is a unique line of work and being part of it on ground level is life changing!